 If you are a new nursing student and confused about clinical rotations, don’t worry, you are not alone.
-Many students have the questions and feel nervous.
+Many students have a lot of questions and feel nervous.
 As you pursue your education in the nursing field, you will have to complete clinical rotations.

 Clinicals are designed to give you hands-on experience in a real healthcare setting.
 During clinical rotations, you will be working with patients under the supervision of a licensed nurse who works on the unit, or your clinical instructor.
 It is an opportunity for you to put into practice what you have learned in the classroom.